laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_folder_structure.md

 ---
 ~~~

-The property name is `fileClass`.
-It is chosen for better compatibility with the plugin [Supercharged links](https://github.com/mdelobelle/obsidian_supercharged_links).
+The property name `fileClass` is chosen for better compatibility with the plugin [Supercharged links](https://github.com/mdelobelle/obsidian_supercharged_links).

-This vault provides a lot of dashboards and other features for automation.
-These features are supported by the plugin Data [Dataview,](https://github.com/blacksmithgu/obsidian-dataview) by querying the note type and other meta information.
+This vault provides a lot of dashboards and features for automation.
+They are supported by the plugin [Dataview](https://github.com/blacksmithgu/obsidian-dataview) by querying the note type and other meta information.
 Here is an example of the query result.

 ![image-20220803212723887](images/image-20220803212723887.png)

 ## Symbols

 Each note type is represented by a symbol.
 For the definition of the symbol see the folder structure.
-Additionally, the scores are also represented by symbols:
+Additionally, the scores are also represented with symbols:

 - ◷: x
 - ◔: xx